Snyder-Technology-LLC/authflow-guides-resources-docs/content/getting-started/create-account.md

+# Create Your Authflow Account

+🟢 **Beginner** · ⏱️ ~2 min · 📘 Guide
+Sign up for Authflow and get started with monetizing your GPTs.

 ---
-id: "create-account"
-title: "Create Your Authflow Account"
-description: "Sign up for Authflow and get started with monetizing your GPTs"
-category: "getting-started"
-tags: ["signup", "account", "registration"]
-contextKeys: ["onboarding", "welcome"]
-difficulty: "beginner"
-estimatedTime: 2
-displayOrder: 2
-relatedDocs: ["complete-onboarding", "connect-stripe"]
----

-# Create Your Authflow Account

 Getting started with Authflow takes just a few minutes.
 Follow these steps to create your account.